The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 1. Software, and why you should consider it…

-For construction fleets, it’s best to find someone who focuses on asset, equipment and maintenance management as this will likely be the core fleet management responsibilities.
+For construction fleets, it’s best to find a supplier that focuses on asset, equipment and maintenance management as this will likely be the core fleet management responsibilities.
 Review a vendor’s existing clients to see who they currently work with, and the type of vehicles they typically manage.

 2. Monitor Fuel Usage